Important Dates

 • What happens if there is bad weather on Commencement day?

-Every attempt will be made to keep the Commencement exercises outside.
-In case of inclement weather, the ceremony will be moved to the Upper Church of the Basilica.
+Every attempt will be made to keep the commencement exercises outside.
+In case of inclement weather, the ceremony will be moved to the Shrine.
 Due to space limitations, guests will not be permitted inside the Shrine if the rain plan is implemented.
-Instead, guests may view the ceremony at various viewing locations across campus, which will be announced prior to Commencement.
+Instead, guests may view the ceremony at various locations across campus, which will be announced prior to commencement.
 Graduates will be notified via email and text alert if the rain plan is activated.

 Additional Questions

-• What if I have questions about the new commencement format?
+• What if I have additional questions about the commencement ceremony?